 Our Messiah, purchased us through His shed blood and seals us with His Holy Spirit as a down payment.
 The fulfillment of His contract with us, is our inheritance, wherein we will be saved at His second coming (John 6:27, 2 Cor 1:22, Eph 1:13, 4:30).

 Eph 1:14 Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.

-Yahshua (the Savior) said that unless you believe and are Baptized, you shall not be saved.
+Our Savior said that unless you believe and are Baptized, you shall not be saved.
 He did not say that we are saved, but that we shall be saved.
 The teaching regarding Salvation takes on a completely different meaning if we listen to the words of our Savior.